 Quiet beach resort

-The beach is a popular pick for families, thanks to the soft sands and calm, reef-sheltered waters.
-Wander east along the coast and in 5 minutes you’ll be in S’Argamassa – equally peaceful, its beach is made up of a chain of secluded coves.
+The beach is a popular pick for families, thanks to its soft sands and calm, reef-sheltered waters.
+Wander east along the coast and in five minutes you’ll be in S’Argamassa – equally peaceful, its beach is made up of a chain of secluded coves.
 Carry on for another 15 minutes and you’ll reach the powdery sands at Cala Martina.